Stefon Diggs Player Prop Bets for NFL Week 8 | Buffalo vs. Miami 10/31/2021

 - In his Week 6 matchup with the Titans, Diggs caught nine passes for 89 yards and scored one touchdown while being targeted 11 times.

-- Diggs has 18 receptions (on 27 targets) for 272 yards and one touchdown in his last three games, averaging 90.7 yards per game.
+- Diggs has caught 18 passes (27 targets) for 272 yards (90.7 per game) and has one touchdown in his last three games.

 Diggs' Buffalo Teammates